 Tel: 01403 263026 - answering machine available E-mail: email@example.com

-... for security reasons please do NOT give card
+and for security reasons please do NOT give Card details in e-

 Many thanks to all for the positive response in the railway press regarding copies of various periodicals.
 If resident in the South East we still require more copies of Great Western Journal / LMS Journal then please contact us -details above.

-Further to the blog of 29 April, having now had a chance to go through more of the recently acquired stock there are a number of titles that might be of particular interest i.e:
+Further to the blog of 29 April, having now had the opportunity to go through more of the recently acquired stock there are a number of items that might be of particular interest i.e: